-Market risk allowance is determined by the Board and the CEO determines the limit framework for each trading desk and sets individual limits.
-The ALCO is responsible for managing the Bank's overall market risk.
-The Risk Management department is responsible for measuring and monitoring market risk exposure and reporting exposure, usage and limit breaches.
+Market risk allowance is set by the Board in the Bank's risk appetite and the CEO decides on the limit framework for each trading desk and sets individual limits.
+ALCO is responsible for managing the Bank's overall market risk.
+Risk Management is responsible for measuring and monitoring market risk exposure, and reporting the exposure, usage and limit breaches.